 #11 Distance yourself from your kryptonite

 Distance yourself from any and all distractions.
 Because we all have focus-crashing kryptonite.
 For some people it’s their phone, for others it’s friends and family.
-Whatever it is, get it away from you when you need to focus.

 #12 Build confidence and overcome insecurity

 Confidence is key when you entertain bold ideas.
 This is because the most creative ideas attract many naysayers.
 In fact, it’s not uncommon to hear the following as an engineer: